Cooperate Social Responsibility

 We focus on the following sustainable tourism objectives and protocols, by:

-- Developing ethical porter treatment standards on Mount Kilimanjaro, in our leading role and longtime partnership with KPAP, so that porters enjoy fair and transparent working conditions, treatment and pay.
+• Developing ethical porter treatments standards on Mount Kilimanjaro, in our leading role and longtime partnership with KPAP, so that porters enjoy fair and transparent working conditions, treatment and pay.
 In the process, we influence others to follow.

 Every year we donate female hygiene pads for the schools girls in remote schools areas.
 This has been a big problem which cause school girls to miss their studies for a week in every month hence effect a lot of girl’s academic performance in general.
 This is because many families do not afford to buy the pads for their girls.